Last updated 18th July, 2025

 TRVs are now a requirement as part of Building Regulations in homes, but many older properties still do not have them.
 Check with your installer to make sure you have the correct valves.
 The cost of TRVs ranges from less than £10 to more than £35 and should take no more than an hour for a plumber or heating engineer to fit.

-There are many reasons why you may want to replace a radiator, leaks, upgrades, or energy efficiency and there are many guides available on how to replace a radiator.
+There are many reasons why you may want to replace a radiator, leaks, upgrades, or energy efficiency, and there are many guides available on how to replace a radiator.
+Considering a DIY radiator replacement can be a viable alternative to hiring professionals, but it's important to weigh the pros and cons of both approaches.

 You can carry out the radiator replacement yourself but getting professional guidance is recommended if not replacing like for like.